|Guide||♦||39 Triplogs||Mine 0||0 Topics|

 Onyx Bridge is an ancient petrified log laying across an arroyo, forming a natural bridge.
 Pretty cool stuff!
-It's similar to Jasper Bridge, further south in Petrified Forest National Park, but without the trails, tourists, or concrete butresses.
-Onyx Bridge is, in fact, located in one of the least-accessed wilderness areas in the state - the Black Forest Wilderness, in the northern reaches of Petrified Forest National Park.
+It's similar to Jasper Bridge, further south in Petrified Forest National Park, but without the trails, tourists, or concrete buttresses.
+Onyx Bridge is located in one of the least-accessed wilderness areas in the state - the Black Forest Wilderness, in the northern reaches of Petrified Forest National Park.

 The Black Forest is an amazing place, and frankly almost unvisited (save for a few hardy dayhikers headed for the Bridge) - if you don't mind bringing water, it makes an excellent place for an overnight backpack trip.
-The scenery is just striking, there's no two ways to put it, and there's so much history in the area, its just impossible to not look down at the ground and not see something ancient, usually something much older than humans!
+The scenery is just striking, there are no two ways to put it, and there's so much history in the area, it's just impossible to not look down at the ground and not see something ancient, usually something much older than humans!

 If you're backpacking, remember that almost everything south of Lithodendron Wash is not part of the Black Forest Wilderness; you've got to cross the wash before setting up camp.
-If you plan on spending the night, be aware that there is no water in the wilderness that is reliable - bring lots.
-The park recomends a gallon per person per day, more sometimes in the summer - its hot and there's no shade.
+If you plan on spending the night, be aware that no water in the wilderness is reliable - bring lots.
+The park recommends a gallon per person per day, more sometimes in the summer - it's hot and there's no shade.
 The park locks down at closing time, so make sure you've got everything you need because you're locked in for the night.
 To backpack, you need a free permit from the visitor center at the entrance station, and it must be obtained at least one hour before park closing.
-Horse trips are allowed, no permits required for day trips, but they you must bring all the feed required.
+Horse trips are allowed, no permits are required for day trips, but you must bring all the feed required.
 Contact the park for information on overnight horseback trips at (928) 524-6228.
 Remember, as always, don't take anything home that you find out there, save for your photos and memories.
 One of the main reasons this place has had such an impact on me is the sheer volume of stuff out there - hopefully you'll be equally awed and want to leave it just the way you found it.